boothinator/AnalogReadAsync/README.md

 You can also enable a "free-running" mode, where a new analog read starts as soon as the previous one finishes.
 Simply call `setAnalogReadFreeRunning(true)` to enable free-running.
 Free-running works with both a callback and polling.

-Note that you will get one more analog read if you disable free running in the callback.
+Note that you will get one more analog read if you disable free running while in the callback.
 This is because a new read operation has already started by the time the callback is called.